MozillaReality/WebXR-emulator-extension/README.md

 #### Device

 You can switch device emulator.
-Currently just switches degrees of freedom.
+Currently the difference is just degrees of freedom.
+Not precisely emulated yet.

 | Device | Description |
 | ---- | ---- |